Whether you live in Alaska or are just visiting, the best present you can give friends and family is canned smoked fish.

 Pack the salmon into the jar, leaving 1″ space on top.
 The space on top is important to process properly.
 As you can see in the picture, I actually left too much space on top.

-If you find a recipe you like, this is the time to add extra goodies to your jar.
+If you find a recipe you like, this is the time to add extra goodies like garlic or jalapeno to your jar.
 I prefer the natural flavor, so I don’t add anything.
 Be sure to clean the rims of the jar before placing the lid.

 To ensure a higher yield of successful seals, dip the lids into hot water (to soften the seals) before putting them on the jar.
 Screw the lid ring just a tad more than finger tight.
-Be sure to put place the jars on a wire trivet for good circulation.
+Be sure to put place the jars on a wire trivet for good circulation and have enough water to cover up to the bottom 1/3 minimum .

 Pressure cook for 100 minutes at 11 PSI.
-If you happen to be using a Power XL Pressure Cooker, you can push “canning” once and then “adjust time” in 10 minute increments up to 1:40, which will pressure cook for 100 minutes at 11.6 PSI.
+If you happen to be using a Power XL Pressure Cooker, you can push “canning” once and then “adjust time” in 10 minute increments up to “1:40” (one hour, forty minutes), which will pressure cook for 100 minutes at 11.6 PSI.
+Note: Verify PSI for the elevation where you live.

 Once the cooker is finished and depressurized, remove the jars to cool.
 You may hear the lids “pop” which is good, because it means they are sealing.
 Keep the jars undisturbed until they cool off completely.

 You’re all set.
 Use them as gifts, or stash on your kitchen shelf to use during the year.
 Enjoy!